Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Introduction

-One of the main unresolved issues arising in both active and biological matter is the ability to identify the macroscopic forces that distinguish left from right to form and abolish biased movement.
-Here, we focus on a minimal experimental setup that demonstrates robust control of biased rotational movement of a pair of cells in a confined geometry~\cite{Badih2025}.
-A few important observations were made in this minimal system composed of a pair of endothelial cells confined to a disk-shaped fibronectin-coated micropattern (Fig.~1A).
-(1) The doublets spontaneously and persistently rotate, albeit not always (Fig.~1B).
-(2) A mild bias towards clockwise rotation was shown (Fig.~1B).
-The HUVEC doublets illustrate a CW bias with 80\% of the cells rotating persistently and of those 60\% in the CW-direction on average.
-(3) The chirality bias can be amplified or reversed by modulating contractility forces (Fig.~1C).
-CW doublets rotate faster and exert less forces compared to their CCW counterparts.
-(4) Using contractility modulating drugs, such as Rho kinase inhibitor (ROCKI) and Calyculin A (CalyA), the bias could be amplified or reversed (Figs.~1D-E).
+One of the main unresolved issues arising in both active and biological matter is the ability to identify the macroscopic forces that distinguish left from right in order to form and abolish biased movement.
+Here, we focus on a minimal experimental setup from our recent work that demonstrates robust control of biased directional movement of a pair of cells in a confined geometry~\cite{Badih2025}.
+A few important observations were made in this minimal system composed of a pair of human umbilical vein endothelial cells (HUVEC) confined to a disk-shaped fibronectin-coated micropattern (Fig.~\ref{fig:exp_results}A).
+(1) The doublets spontaneously and persistently rotate, albeit not always (Fig.~\ref{fig:exp_results}B).
+(2) A mild bias towards the clockwise (CW) direction was observed (Fig.~\ref{fig:exp_results}B).
+On average, around 80\%-90\% of the HUVEC doublets rotated persistently, with 60\% of those in the CW-direction.
+(3) CW doublets rotated faster and exerted less force compared to their counterclockwise (CCW) counterparts (Fig.~\ref{fig:exp_results}C).
+(4) By using contractility modulating drugs, such as Rho kinase inhibitor (ROCKI) and Calyculin A (CalyA), the bias could be amplified or even reversed (Fig.~\ref{fig:exp_results}D-E).
 The authors speculate that the speed and direction of rotation are determined by the more contractile cells within the doublets.
 Even so, a mechanistic understanding of how mechanical forces are integrated to give rise to chiral bias remains unknown.
-Specifically, no macroscopic force distinguishes left from right, which leaves the question of how does bias emerge?
-Furthermore, what physical forces does contractility modulate?
-Is the directionality bias a result of competing force strengths or timescales in the system?
+Specifically, no macroscopic force distinguishes left from right, leaving open the question of how directional bias emerges.